vib795/feast-factor/README.md

 ---

+## Disclaimer
+I’m not a licensed dietitian or medical professional, and this calculator is provided purely for informational and educational purposes.
+Always consult a qualified healthcare provider or registered dietitian before making significant changes to your diet or exercise routine.
+Use of this calculator is at your own risk, and I assume no liability for any decisions you make based on the results.

+---

 **Thank you for using the Macro Calculator!** Feel free to star the repo if you found it helpful, and share it with anyone who might benefit from a straightforward macro-tracking tool.